 Purpose and Need

 It has been a desire of the City to increase the amount of active recreation space within Old Town Goleta for many years and is an identified need within the City’s strategic plan.
-With the purchase of this four acre parcel in 2011, this goal will become a reality.
+With the purchase of this four acre parcel , this goal will become a reality.

 In 2011 the City purchased a 4-acre site near the corner of Hollister and Kellogg Avenues for developing an active recreation park.
 The City subsequently embarked on a process for designing the new facility.
 Throughout the design process, the City held three well-attended public workshops to gather input from the community.
 City staff and the design team of Van Atta Associates also met with several smaller groups to discuss design issues related to the new (yet to be named) Neighborhood Park.